A common injury among athletes and those who work on their feet constantly, heel spurs occur frequently in those with active lifestyles.

 If left unattended, permanent tissue and nerve damage could occur.
-These advanced symptoms of heel spur are hard to control once they reach this point, so timely care is important.
+These advanced symptoms are hard to control once they reach this point, so timely care is important.

 Heel Spur Treatment Options

-There are multiple options for treatment of a heel spur.
+There are multiple options for a heel spur treatment .
 These methods include pain management techniques, inflammation control, and surgical interventions.